Floe-Project/Floe/readme.md

 Online user manual: https://floe-synth.github.io/Floe/

 ## Roadmap
-We want Floe to be a constantly evolving and improving project with regular stable, backwards-compatibile releases.
+We want Floe to be a constantly evolving and improving project with regular stable, backwards-compatible releases.
 Currently we are working towards the first stable version, 1.0.

 - [x] Make open-source
 - [x] Implement comprehensive CI/CD to aid rapid development